 Banish Beagle Cruelty

-• Help bring in better living conditions and care for those that are still part of the animal testing system.
-While the ultimate goal is to remove the need for any such testing, it’s important that we also fight to improve current conditions and practices.
+• • Strive for better living conditions and care for those that are still part of the animal testing system.
+While the ultimate goal is the replacement of animal experiments with humane alternatives, it’s important that we also fight to improve current conditions and minimise suffering.

-• Ensure the UK government pursues the recommended amendments to the ‘Secrecy Clause’ within Section 24 of The Animals (Scientific Procedures) Act, 1986 (ASPA)
+• • Ask the UK government pursues the recommended amendments to the ‘Secrecy Clause’ within Section 24 of The Animals (Scientific Procedures) Act, 1986 (ASPA).

 What can happen inside these laboratories?

-Beagles are taken for testing from 16 weeks old2, when they are just puppies.
-Dogs bred for testing are forced to inhale pesticides or have been deliberately given heart attacks, others have been injected or force-fed poisonous chemicals.
-If the intended result of a heart attack is not met, asphyxiation is conducted before an autopsy is carried out so that the effects can be assessed.3
+Beagles are taken for testing when they are still puppies.
+Some dogs bred for testing are forced to inhale pesticides or have been deliberately given heart attacks, others have been injected or force-fed poisonous chemicals.
+If the intended result of a heart attack is not met, asphyxiation is conducted before an autopsy is carried out so that the effects can be assessed.2

 With advanced, innovative technology coming to the fore, some of the procedures that inflict the most pain and suffering on animals such as beagles can now be simulated artificially through computer modelling, non-invasive scanning methods and cell cultures.
-XCellR8 are a UK-based laboratory with the aim of accelerating 100% animal-free testing through their work and already have success teaming up with brands such as Lush and The Body Shop.4 This gives us hope that one day no animal will have to live a life of suffering.
+XCellR8 is a UK-based laboratory with the aim of accelerating 100% animal-free testing through their work and already have success teaming up with brands such as Lush and The Body Shop.3 This gives us hope that one day no animal will have to experience a life of suffering.

-The idea that animal testing still takes place in the UK seems difficult to comprehend, but this is unfortunately the case.
+The idea that animals still suffer through medical research in the UK seems difficult to comprehend, but this is unfortunately the case.

 Beagles are the preferred choice for laboratories because of their sweet, gentle, people-pleasing personalities.
 As part of their breed, they are docile and forgiving by nature and as such, less likely to be aggressive or fight back.
 The breed size also means that they fit more easily into a cage or kennel.